wieslawsoltes/Core2D/README.md

 dotnet build
 ```

-### Publishing stand-alone .NET Core application
+### Publishing self-contained .NET Core application

-You can publish `Core2D` application and all of its dependencies for one of the [.NET Core supported runtimes](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
+You can publish self-contained `Core2D` application and all of its dependencies for one of the [.NET Core supported runtimes](https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog).
 Below are few command-line examples.

 Open up a Powershell prompt and execute:
 ```PowerShell